camchu2001/my-wiki/docs/Amazon Web Services/AWS Cloud Foundations - Certified Cloud Practitioner/Module 3 - AWS Global Infrastructure Overview.md

 #### 5. AWS Infrastructure Benefits
 * **Elasticity and scalability**:
 	* Elastic infrastructure, dynamic adaption of capacity.
-	* Scalable infrastructure, adapts to accomodate growth.
+	* Scalable infrastructure, adapts to accommodate growth.
 * **Fault-tolerance**:
 	* Continues operating properly in the presence of a failure.
 	* Built-in redundancy of components.